-Even after these landmark pieces of legislation became law, in the 1960s many communities of color struggled to find justice and equality in the United States.
-This program explores that era's struggles as well as current movements for equality, and dares to ask questions about racial justice in America today.
-During the one-month program, students meet with civil rights activists who were active in the 1960s and those who are active now, and with lawyers, politicians, educators, and youth to learn about how America's present is inextricably linked to its past.
+Race in America: Then and Now dives into questions of racial justice in America today, and the continuing role of race in the United States.
+Students meet with civil rights activists who were active in the 1960s and those who are active now, as well as lawyers, politicians, educators, and youth.
 Field experiences open up connections among issues related to education, incarceration, distribution of wealth, health care, housing, employment, and the environment.
-Students also delve into racial identity development theory, the philosophy of nonviolence, and how social movements function.
 By the end of the month, students have a profound understanding of the Civil Rights Movement—its motivations, strategies, successes and failures—and they have also developed ways to make meaningful contributions to their own communities.
-Jackson, Mississippi is the home-base of this program, but students will do field trips throughout the South.

 U of M students can earn 6 credits for this summer program.
-You'll register for ID 3574.
+You'll register for HECU 3574.
 Many U of M departments also award major/minor credit to participating students.
-(Contact your advisor or the Off-Campus Study Programs office for details).
+(Contact your academic advisor or email the Off-Campus Study Programs office --- email@example.com --- for details).

 Still Have Questions?